Strict hierarchy of optimal strategies for global estimations: Linking global estimations with local ones

 where $\sigma_\alpha$, $\alpha=x, y, z$, denote the Pauli matrices.
 Hereafter, we set $p(\theta)$ to be the uniform probability distribution, that is, $p(\theta)=1/(2\pi)$ for $\theta\in[-\pi,\pi)$.
 Applying the two SDPs as well as the two algorithms to the channel in Eq.~(\ref{Example-Channel}) with $\eta=1/2$ and $\gamma=7/10$, we can show that $\mathcal{J}_{\max}^{(i)}\leq 0.5516<0.5572\leq\mathcal{J}_{\max}^{(ii)}\leq0.5574<0.5703\leq \mathcal{J}_{\max}^{(iii)}\leq 0.5705<0.57053\leq\mathcal{J}_{\max}^{(iv)}$ when $N=2$.
 We therefore reach the following theorem. \begin{theorem} There exist parameter estimation problems for which

 i.e., the strict hierarchy of ultimate precision can hold for global estimation strategies ($i$)-($iv$). \end{theorem}

-We would like to point out that the hierarchy phenomenon reported in Theorem \ref{theorem3} is not exclusive to the above specific example.
+We point out that the hierarchy phenomenon reported in Theorem \ref{theorem3} is not exclusive to the above specific example.
 We have randomly generated 1000 channels and found that 780 of them obey the strict hierarchy \cite{SM}.